xavi0ne/Azure-AI-Services/README.md

 The ‘ai-translators-maindeploy.bicep’ template assumes that you are a US regulated entity with requirements for network isolation, access control, and least privilege security controls.
 For deployment to be successful, please ensure the following pre-requisites:

-  •	The AI Translators, key vault, and Storage Account should be deployed in the same Azure US Government region (example:      usgovvirginia).
+  •	The AI Translators, key vault, and Storage Account should be deployed in the same Azure US Government region.
   •	Template assumes the following resources exist in the subscription prior to deployment.
-Please provide the resource IDs     for the following existing resources: o	Log Analytics Workspace o	Event Hub o	Key Vault Private DNS Zone o	Translator Private DNS Zone o	Storage Account Blob Private DNS Zone
+Please provide the resource IDs for the following existing resources:

+      o	Log Analytics Workspace
+      o	Event Hub
+      o	Key Vault Private DNS Zone
+      o	Translator Private DNS Zone
+      o	Storage Account Blob Private DNS Zone

   •	Template assumes a virtual network already exists and is linked to the private DNS zones.
   •	Subnet ID parameter must pertain to the linked virtual network for each private DNS zone.

-    Managed Identities
+MANAGED IDENTITIES

 The AI Translator must have the following role assignment configured:

-  •	Storage Blob Data Contributor at resource scope The Virtual Machine hosting the App must have the following role assignment configured:
+  •	Storage Blob Data Contributor at resource scope

+The Virtual Machine hosting the App must have the following role assignment configured:

   •	Key Vault Secret User

 C# SAMPLES